Generic Name: bupivacaine liposome (bue PIV a kane LYE poe some)

 Exparel is given as an injection placed into an area near your surgical incision.
 You will receive this injection in a hospital or surgical setting.

-Some numbing medications can have long-lasting or delayed effects.
-Talk to your doctor if you have concerns about this risk.
 Call your doctor if you have joint pain or stiffness, or weakness in any part of your body that occurs after your surgery, even months later.

 What happens if I miss a dose?

 Since Exparel is used as a single dose, it does not have a daily dosing schedule.

 What happens if I overdose?

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.